-An induction program exists for new Directors joining the Westfield Boards to help familiarise them with matters relating to the current issues before the Board.
-New Directors are provided with the opportunity to experience first hand the operations of the Group and to meet and discuss all aspects of the Group's operations with key members of executive management.
-As part of the induction program, the Company Secretary provides access to information in areas such as operations, finance, treasury and risk management to assist the new Director as required.
+An induction program exists for new Directors joining the Westfield Group Board to help familiarise them with matters relating to the current issues before the Board.
+New Board members are provided with the opportunity to experience first hand the operations of the Group and to meet and discuss all aspects of the Group's operations with key members of executive management.
+As part of the induction program, the Company Secretary provides access to information in areas such as operations, finance, treasury and risk management to assist the new Board member as required.

 New Directors receive a letter of appointment which sets out the key terms and conditions on which each Director is appointed.
-This letter provides that if a Director ceases to be a Director of WHL (as parent company) for any reason, he/she must also resign as a Director of WML and Westfield America Management Limited.
-The letter of appointment conforms with the Recommendations of the ASX Corporate Governance Council
+This letter provides that if a Director ceases to be a Director of WHL (as parent company for the Responsible Entity) for any reason, he/she must also resign as a Director of WML and Westfield America Management Limited.
+The letter of appointment conforms with the Recommendations of the ASX Corporate Governance Council.